TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Submission

-You need to submit your MiniJava project on Blackboard.
-As part of your submission,
-  we ask you to provide a short paragraph explaining the organisation of your syntax definition.
+You need to submit your MiniJava project with a pull request on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.
+As part of your submission, we ask you to provide a short paragraph explaining the organisation of your syntax definition.
-The deadline for submission is October 2, 17:59.
+The deadline for submission is September 29, 17:59.

 ### Grading